rhosrc/my-flashcard-pokedex/README.md

 # My Flashcard Pokédex

 A simple encyclopedia app for Pokédex entries!
+Test your knowledge of Pokémon characteristics.

 ## Technologies Used